Jun711/jun711.github.io/_posts/2019-02-26-adding-scroll-to-top-button-to-a-website.md

 <h3><i class="icon-arrow-up"></i></h3>
 ```

-2) You can include this code inside footer.html.
-For the theme that I am using, I had to create a folder called footer that contains custom.html inside _includes folder to add code to footer.
+2) You can include this above html inside footer.html.
+For the Jekyll stheme that I am using, I had to create a folder called footer inside `_includes` folder and add code to a html file named `custom.html`.
 ```html
 <!-- start custom footer snippets -->
 <button id='scroll-to-top'>up</button>